dankuck/vue-easeljs/README-draft.md

 Bingo.
 By adding `align="center-center"` we ensured that Gary's *center* is now at the x-y coordinates.

-When we added `framerate` to the `easel-sprite-sheet` Gary got a little more mellow.
+When we added `:framerate="30"` to the `easel-sprite-sheet` Gary got a little more mellow.

 But even mellow humans were not meant to live in a vacuum.
 Gary needs a place to visit.